 Capers Epicurean, 1181 Eruera Street

 What's unusual?
 Capers have their own range of jam and chutney, and sell packets of native wild herbs like Kawakawa (Maori bush basil) produced by Chef Charles Royal.
-Other NZ and imported food items include honey, chocolate and tea.
+Other NZ and imported food items sold include honey, chocolate and tea.
 There is a mirror over the coffee station so you can watch the barista at work, and a little play area for children.